joshwhitwell/deprecated-village-book-builders-fe-b/README.md

 This repository contains the source code for the Village Book Builders (VBB) client-facing web application.
 The application is a multi-role platform that allows authenticated users to access and manage data and resources pertaining to the VBB mentor program.
 The application is architected using a React framework, bootstrapped using Create-React-App, and connects to a mock back-end built using JSON Server that simulates the models and behaviors of the VBB API without querying the actual production database.
 For more information about back-end API see the back-end repo [here](https://github.com/joshwhitwell/village-book-builders-server).

+## Installation

+- Fork and clone the repository to your local machine
+- Run: `npm install` to download project dependencies
+- Create a .env file in the foot directory of your local repo and add the following variable(s):
+- -`REACT_APP_BASE_URL=[base URL of the back end server]`
+- Run: `npm start` to start your local development server

 ## Tech Stack

 * Languages: JavaScript | HTML | CSS